Pinelands Music Academy offers private 1 on 1 drum lessons onsite at our location in Medford NJ

 Although not as common, the drums play a key, integral part in an ensemble’s lineup.
 Whether it be classical, orchestral, jazz, pop, etc., The drums are a fun, challenging instrument to play.
-If you would like to book a lesson, you can do so by clicking here, or continue reading for our guide to basic or common questions for prospective students.
+If you would like to book a lesson, you can do so by contacting us via the form on this website, or continue reading for our guide to basic or common questions for prospective students.

 When should an individual begin drumming/studying drums?

 While you can start a student at an elementary school age to play the drums, it is best to wait for a student to be around the age of 8 or older to start playing drums.
 Plenty of drummers started around the age of 4 or 5, but our staff recommends that students wait to be closer to the age range of 8 to 10.

 Are there physical issues that can occur with drums?
 If so, what & how can prevent them?